i8degrees/redstone-university/curriculum.md

 *   **Minecraft Artifacts:**
     1.  **Stage 1 (Decoder):** A **4-to-10 BCD Decoder** that converts a 4-bit binary input (0-9) into one of ten active output lines.
     2.  **Stage 2 (Encoder/Driver):** A **10-to-7 Display Encoder** that takes one of the ten active lines and lights up the correct segments on a 7-segment display.
-*   **The Payoff:** A fully working display that shows the decimal numbers 0-9 based on the input from the Module 1 register.
+*   **The Payoff:** A fully working display that shows the decimal numbers 0-9 based on the input interface from Module 1.

 ---